dvudd/CI_PP5/README.md

 Validated through a correlation study.
 - The property's age has an effect on its sale price.
 This indicates that the construction date of both the house and garage has an impact on the sale price of the property.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## The rationale to map the business requirements to the Data Visualizations and ML tasks
 ### Business Requirement 1
 The client is interested in discovering how the house attributes correlate with the sale price.
-Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
+Therefore, the client expects data visualizations of the correlated variables against the sale price to show that.

 * The house attributes will be correlated with the sale prices using conventional data analysis.
 * Correlation and PPS study to be completed - Spearman, Pearson and Predictive Power Score (PPS).
 There will be a visual representation of these using heatmaps
 * A scatter plot will be used to illustrate the correlation between different features and the sale price.

-### Buisness Requirement 2
+### Business Requirement 2
 The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

 * The data indicates the need for a regressor with the sale price as the target variable.